MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 T4: User B receives User A's update → object at (150, 100)
 \`\`\`

 **Resolution**: Last broadcast wins.
-If User B's broadcast arrives last at the server, all users converge to (100, 150).
+Each change increments the object's version so whichever update carries the higher version/time (User B in this case) is applied and persisted, ensuring everyone converges to (100, 150).

 **User Experience**: Brief flicker as object position updates, then stabilizes.